MultiverseLearningProducts/swe-learning-plans/src/tooling/terraform.md

 ### Tasks

 1. Workspace in Terraform
-    - Learn about workspaces in Terraform.
+    - **Workspaces**: Learn about workspaces in Terraform.
-    - Explore how to use workspaces for managing multiple environments.
+    - **Workspaces with Multiple Environments**: Explore how to use workspaces for managing multiple environments.
-    - Create a workspace tht allows for you to manage multiple environments.
+    - **Create a Workspaces**: Create a workspace tht allows for you to manage multiple environments.

 2. Terraform Cloud
-    - Understand the benefits of using Terraform Cloud.
+    - **Why Terraform Cloud?**: Understand the benefits of using Terraform Cloud.
-    - Set up and use Terraform Cloud.
+    - **Setup Terraform Cloud**: Setup and use Terraform Cloud.

 3. Terraform Best Practices
-    - Research best practices for organizing Terraform code.
+    - **Terraform Code Best Practices**: Research best practices for organizing Terraform code.
-    - Analyze previously written Terraform code and update it to conform to these best practices.
+    - **Security Best Practices**: Learn about security best practices when using Terraform.
-    - Learn about security best practices when using Terraform.
+    - **Implement Best Practices**: Analyze previously written Terraform code and update it to conform to these best practices.

 ## 7. Build Something Using Terraform! 🔨